shvetsmaksym/shvetsmaksym/README.md

-- 👋 Hi, I’m Maksym Shvets
+- 👋 Hi, and welcome to my GitHub profile:) My name is Maksym Shvets.
-- 👀 I’m interested in data science and algorithms.
+- 👀 I’m a second year Data Science student in University of Lodz.
+I'm currently working as a Machine Learning Intern in Comarch S.A.
-- 🌱 I’m currently learning Python, R and VBA.
+- 🌱 My interests are algorithms and their time complexity, Deep Learning (esp.
+NLP) and stock market.

 <!---